beeva-juangomez/beeva-poc-ethereum-tokens/README.md

 * [Embark](https://github.com/iurimatias/embark-framework): Framework that allows you to easily develop and deploy Decentralized Applications (DApps)

+To run the project just open you terminal and execute testRPC in background and run 'embark run' in the project root.

 ### What is Ethereum? <a name="what_is_ethereum"></a>

 >Ethereum is a decentralized platform that runs smart contracts.